 A great eye on the sky

-Zhang is right for SETI, China's ace in the hole the Aperture Spherical Radio Telescope (FAST) from five hundred meters.
+Zhang is right about SETI, China's ace in the hole the Aperture Spherical Radio Telescope (FAST) from five hundred meters.
 A giant observatory built on top of a mountain in the southwestern province of Guizhou in 2016.
 The facility is the largest single-dish radio telescope in the world. about 2,5 times more powerful than any previous tool of its kind.

 Many see FAST as a game changer for SETI, as it may be able to pick up signals from space lost during previous observations.